Balkan Discovery Trip. Day 6: Kotor & Budva, Montenegro

 Bileća Lake, near Trebinje

 At noon, we arrived in Kotor.
 The city took us to the Medieval time, founded by the ancient Romans, known as Acruvium.
-It is located in a secluded part of the Bay of Kotor (Boka Kotorska), an indented part of Adriatic Sea.
-By the way, Kotor is one of the Malay language terms that means dirty, but the city was contradict to its name... ;P
+It is located in a secluded part of the Bay of Kotor (Boka Kotorska), an indented part of the Adriatic Sea.
+By the way, Kotor is one of the Malay language terms that means "dirty," but the city was contradictory to its name... ;P

-The bus stopped quite far a way from the city wall, so we walked heading to Scurda river.
+The bus stopped quite far away from the city wall, so we walked, heading to the Scurda River.
 By any chance, we saw part of the fortification of Kotor, Kampana Tower, against the mountain views.
 We got into the city wall through the sea gate.
-There was North gate, or river gate, on the other site.
+There was North Gate, or River Gate, on the other side.
 In the old city, we passed through Army Square and St. Tryphon Cathedral before stopping at The Square Pub for lunch.

 The sea gate entrance